jorgebucaran/fisher/README.md

 fisher help
 ```

-Last but not least, use the `version` command to display the current version of fisher.
+Last but not least, use the `version` command to display the current version of Fisher.

 ```
 fisher version